tcoopman/image-webpack-loader/README.md

 Image loader module for webpack

-> Minify PNG, JPEG, GIF and SVG images with [imagemin](https://github.com/kevva/imagemin)
+> Minify PNG, JPEG, GIF, SVG and WEBP images with [imagemin](https://github.com/kevva/imagemin)

 *Issues with the output should be reported on the imagemin [issue tracker](https://github.com/kevva/imagemin/issues).*